olincollege/SoftSysCompilingCaterpillars/reports/update.md

 We have a working compiler which can perform arithmetic and can assign numerical values to variables in the lexer and parser stages.
 The next steps as split by each team member as shown below.

-Abitamim - Complete translating LLVM tutorial parser from C++ to C. This is a more advanced parser as compared to the one we have now which we built from the toy compiler tutorial which will allow us to intgreate while loops and if/else statements into our compiler.
+Abitamim - Build a parser based on the toy compiler but expanded to allow for variable assignment, multi-character tokens, and conditionals and loops.

 Grant - Lexer and Parser implementation of if/else statements